ooni/spec/nettests/ts-017-web-connectivity.md

    Determine what is the default resolver being used by the probe by performing an A lookup for a special domain that will contain in the A lookup answer section the IP of the resolver of the requester.
-   An example of this is the service whoami.akamai.com, but also a specialised test-helper may be used.
+   An example of this is the service `whoami.akamai.com`, but also a specialised test-helper may be used.
-   The result of this will be stored inside of the "client_resolver" key of the report.
+   The result of this will be stored inside of the "client_resolver" key of the "test_keys" in the report.

 2. **DNS lookup**
-   Perform an A query to the default resolver for the hostname of the URL to be tested, if that hostname is a domain name.
+   Perform an A/AAAA query to the default resolver for the hostname of the URL to be tested, if that hostname is a domain name.
-   Record the list of A records in a list inside the report under the key "ips".
+   Record the list of A/AAAA records in a list inside the report under the "queries" key (see df-002-dnst.md).
-   Otherwise, if the hostname is an IP address, the just skip this step and insert such IP address into the "ips" list.
+   Otherwise, if the hostname is an IP address, the just skip this step and insert such IP address into the "queries" key.
+(This behavior matches the behavior of `getaddrinfo`, which returns an IP address if you pass to it as input an IP address.)

 3. **TCP connect**
-   Attempt to establish a TCP session on port 80 for the list of IPs identified at step 2.
-If the URL begins with HTTPS then also establish a TCP session towards port 443.
+   If the URL begins with HTTP, attempt to establish a TCP session on port 80 for the list of IPs identified at step 2.
+If the URL begins with HTTPS then establish a TCP session towards port 443.
+   Optionally, a probe COULD test for HTTPS when the URL is HTTP (this was the behavior of the ooniprobe 2.x).
+   The results of connecting end up into the "tcp_connect" key (see df-005-tcpconnect.md).

+   Optionally, if the URL beings with HTTPS then also perform a TLS handshake using the above established connections.
+The results of the TLS handshake end up in the "tls_handshakes" key (see df-006-tlshandshake.md).
+This is the behavior of ooniprobe 3.x since August 2020.

+   Probes SHOULD also record the network events (see df-netevents.md) occurring during the TCP connect / TLS handshakes.
+This is the behavior of ooniprobe 3.x since April 2021.

 4. **HTTP GET request**
    Perform a HTTP GET request for the path specified in the URI and record the response.
-   The headers sent in the request shall be:
+   The headers sent in the request shall be a recent and popular user agent at the time when the measurement is run.
-    **User-Agent**: `Mozilla/5.0 (Windows NT 6.1) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/47.0.2526.106 Safari/537.36`
-    Corresponding to the most popular version (47.0.2526.106) of the most popular browser (Chrome) on the most popular OS (Windows 7).
+   If the original URL redirects us, then we will follow the redirect.
+We will record all the requests and responses in the chain.
+This data will be stored into the "requests" key (see `df-001-httpt.md`).

 5. **Control comparison**
-   We then begin to poll the test-helper to learn if the control measurement has been performed.
    Once we obtain a result from the test-helper we shall do the following comparisons:

    * Are the DNS responses from the control consistent with those from the probe?
      The value of the report key "dns_consistency" can be the one of the following:

-        * 'consistent' if the IP addresses of the A lookup from the control match exactly those of the experiment, or if the URL contains an IP address rather than a domain name.
+        * 'consistent' if the IP addresses of the A/AAA lookup from the control match exactly those of the experiment, or if the URL contains an IP address rather than a domain name.
+We will also mark the result as consistent if the IP addresses in the measurement and the ones in the control belong to the same ASN.
+We will also mark the result as consistent if the failure reported by the control is compatible with the one observed by the probe.

-        * 'reverse_match' if the reverse lookup for any of the IPs in the DNS answer match (a match is defined as having any the domain.tld section in common).
+        * 'reverse_match' if the reverse lookup for any of the IPs in the DNS answer match (a match is defined as having part of the domain.tld section in common).

         * 'inconsistent' if none of the above conditions are met.

-    * Did we succeed in establishing a TCP session to the IP:port combinations found by doing A lookups?
+    * Did we succeed in establishing a TCP session to the IP:port combinations found by doing A/AAAA lookups?
+Did we succeded in establishing TLS connections (if applicable)?

-      The value of the report key "tcp_connect" will be a list with 1 item per IP:port combination with the following values in each entry:
+      The value of the report key "tcp_connect" will be a list with 1 item per IP:port combination.
+This value will follow df-005-tcpconnect with the addition of the "blocked" flag.

-        * 'ip' the IP address a connection was attempted to be established to.

-        * 'port' the port number we connected to.

-        * 'status': {
+      In particular, "blocked" shall be
-            'success': boolean flag indicating if the connection attempt was successful (true) or failed (false), 'failure': an error string indicating the reason for the failure, 'blocked': boolean flag to indicate if blocking is happening on a TCP basis, this is determined by comparing the tcp_connect result from the control to that of the experiment.
+      a boolean flag to indicate if blocking is happening on a TCP basis, this is determined by comparing the tcp_connect result from the control to that of the experiment.
 For example if both the control and the experiment produce a failure that host is assumed to be offline and hence no blocking is occurring, while if the experiment demonstrates an offline status, while the control succeeds we assume blocking is occuring.
-        }

     * Does the body length of the experiment match that of the control?
       The value of the report key "body_length_match" is set to true if